Taylor Hanson

 Jordan Taylor Hanson (born March 14, 1983) is an American musician best known as a member of the eponymous pop rock band Hanson.
 He sings both lead and back-up vocals, and plays keyboard, percussion (including drums, bongos and the tambourine), guitar, harmonica, and piano.
 Hanson was also lead singer of the supergroup Tinted Windows.

 Early life

-Hanson was born in Jenks, Oklahoma, a suburb of Tulsa, the second of seven children birthed to Clarke Walker Hanson and Diana Frances (née Lawyer) Hanson.
+Hanson was born the second of seven children to Diana Frances (née Lawyer) Hanson and Clarke Walker Hanson in Jenks, Oklahoma, a suburb of Tulsa.
 He has partial Danish ancestry.

 Music career

 Taylor Hanson sings and plays keyboard and piano with the band Hanson.
 He and older brother Isaac started the band with younger sibling Zac in 1992, and were initially known as The Hanson Brothers (later changed to just Hanson).
 At the time, Isaac was eleven, Taylor was nine, and Zac was six.
 They performed as an a cappella group outside clubs in Tulsa.
 On May 6, 1997, Hanson released their first major studio album, Middle of Nowhere, on Mercury Records.
 The first single, "MMMBop", hit number one on the Billboard Hot 100 chart.

 May 6 has been declared Hanson Day in Tulsa in honor of the release of Middle of Nowhere.
 Each year, the band hosts concerts and celebrations in Tulsa, and fans travel from around the world to attend.

 In 2003, Taylor, Isaac and Zac Hanson co-founded 3CG Records.

 It was announced in early 2009 that Taylor Hanson, along with former Smashing Pumpkins guitarist James Iha, Cheap Trick drummer Bun E. Carlos and Fountains of Wayne bassist Adam Schlesinger, had formed a new band called Tinted Windows.
 The group played their first publicized gig at SXSW in Austin, Texas on March 20, 2009, and their debut album was released on April 21, 2009.
 Adam Schlesinger died in 2020 from COVID-19.
 A few months after Schlesinger's death, Hanson revealed that a Tinted Windows reunion had been in the works.